Better Society Capital: Reclaim Fund

-Banks and building societies in the UK pay money from dormant accounts to Reclaim Fund Limited.
+Banks and building societies in the UK transfer money from dormant accounts to Reclaim Fund Limited.
 This body keeps sufficient funds to meet reclaims from account holders, and passes surplus funds to the National Lottery Community Fund (formerly the Big Lottery Fund).
 The latter releases the English portion of these funds to the Oversight Trust to invest in Better Society Capital.
 When BSC was launched in 2012, £425 million was available from dormant accounts, alongside £200 million from four of the main UK banks; Barclays, HSBC, Lloyds Banking Group and The Royal Bank of Scotland (later NatWest) each invested £50 million in BSC.

-In 2022, the Department for Culture, Media and Sport launched a consultation on how to allocate a further £880m of dormant assets and in March 2023 it was announced that social investment would remain one of the causes to receive further dormant asset funding.
+In 2022, the Department for Culture, Media and Sport launched a consultation on how to allocate a further £880m of dormant assets and in March 2023 it was announced that social investment would continue to be one of the causes to receive dormant asset funding.

 Mission

 Better Society Capital's mission is to grow the amount of money invested in tackling social issues and inequalities in the UK.
 It aims to make a transformative impact on the social investment market by supporting intermediaries to be financially robust and effectively channel capital to the social sector.
 More widely, it aims to increase awareness of, and confidence in, social investment by promoting best practice and sharing information; improving links between the social investment and mainstream financial markets; and working with other investors to embed social impact measurement and management into the investment decision-making and portfolio management processes.